-Pumpkin is very low calories – 100 grams provides just 26 calories and contains no saturated fats or cholesterol; however, it is rich in dietary fiber, anti-oxidants, minerals, vitamins.
-I decided to take the humble pumpkin and turn it into a soul satisfying and slimming soup.
+Pumpkin is very low in calories – 100 grams provides just 26 calories and contains no saturated fats or cholesterol; however, it is rich in dietary fibre, antioxidants, minerals, vitamins.
+I decided to take the humble pumpkin and turn it into a soul-satisfying and slimming soup.
 All comfort and no guilt.
 The ingredients are all super easy to find in your grocery store, and the actual cooking of the soup takes very little work, just get all the ingredients into a pot and let it simmer away.

 - 2 cups roasted pumpkin